AviatrixSystems/Controller-HA-for-AWS/README.md

 3. How can I get notification for H/A events?

-   Enter an email while  notifications for autoscaling group events.
+   - Enter an email while  notifications for autoscaling group events.
 You would receive an email to subscribe to SNS.
-Click on the link from the email to accept SNS events
+Click on the link from the email to accept SNS event notifications

 4. My H/A event failed.
 What can I do?